 Milano!
 The Italian city that you either love or hate.
-Well, after I recently visited Milan, I am still stuck somewhere in between.
+Well, after a recent visit, I am still stuck somewhere in between.
 Yet, nobody can deny that there is something special about this fast-paced metropolis, which brims with history, culture, creativity, and business.
-Milan is today’s of Italy!
+Milan is today’s of Italy.

 Why to visit

 Milan has been traditionally considered less charming than other Italian cities, mainly because of the city’s industrial background and architecture.
-Indeed, Milan’s beauty is not as apparent as Florence’s, Rome’s, or Venice’s.
-However, its grace is more esoteric, a secret well-protected by locals, and highly craved to be discovered by tourists.
-But it takes only a stroll around the center to realize that Milan is all about elegance and sophistication!
+Indeed, Milan’s beauty is not as apparent as that of Florence, Rome, or Venice.
+However, its grace is more esoteric, a secret well protected by locals, and highly craved to be discovered by tourists.
+But it takes only a stroll around the center to realize that Milan is all about elegance and sophistication.

 Milan is Italy’s financial hub and economic driver.
 Its privileged geographic position in the north of Italy, bordering with traditionally strong economies, has led the capital of the Lombardy region to flourish through the ages in the sectors of fashion, commerce, and finance.
-Rumors had it that for every church in Rome, there was one bank in Milan!
+Rumor has it that for every church in Rome, there is one bank in Milan!

 Even nowadays, Milan’s growing economy has led the city to bloom in arts, culture, and gastronomy, and the city keeps rebuilding itself, even more, attracting a multinational crowd and foreign investments.
-Isola and Porta Nuova districts are perfect examples of the city’s economic development; futuristic skyscrapers and green residential buildings surrounded by parks are widespread in the area, evidencing that the city is continuously changing.
+The Isola and Porta Nuova districts are perfect examples of the city’s economic development-futuristic skyscrapers and green residential buildings surrounded by parks are widespread in the area, evidencing that the city is continuously changing.

 Milanese are the driving force of the city’s success.
 They are hard-working, ambitious, and so stylish that Milan’s streets look like an endless catwalk.
-Besides, people here don’t follow fashion; they create it.
-Milan undoubtedly has a worldwide reputation as a shopping capital, with fashion being a lucrative industry injecting millions of Euros into the Italian economy.
+Besides, people here don’t follow fashion, they create it.
+Milan undoubtedly has a worldwide reputation as a shopping capital, with fashion being a lucrative industry injecting billions of Euros into the Italian economy.

 What to see

 Duomo di Milano is the most emblematic monument in the Lombardy region.
 It is even more impressive at night when the cathedral sparkles in splendor under the lights.
 The structure is purely made of Condoglian marble, transferred from Lake Maggiore through canals rumored to be designed by Da Vinci.
-Duomo took over 600 years to finish, mainly because of the Italians’ temperament!
+Duomo took over 600 years to finish, mainly because of the Italians’ notoriously fickle temperament.